 Our plan covers 90 days of inpatient mental health care services per admission.
 We also cover 60 extra days over your Lifetime.
 These are called "Lifetime reserve days."
 If you need more than 90 days of inpatient mental health care, you may use your Lifetime reserve days.
 Once these Lifetime reserve days have all been used, your coverage for inpatient mental health care will be limited to 90 days per admission.
-What you must pay when you get these services

 A deductible and/or other cost-sharing is charged for each inpatient stay.
 Cost-sharing also applies if you are readmitted for the same condition.